Noctis/kickstart-app/docs/cookbook/Custom_Http_Request.md

 }
 ```

-Now let's make an object of `DummyRequest` class the dependency of the `DummyAction` HTTP action:
+Lastly, let's make an object of `DummyRequest` class the dependency of the `DummyAction` HTTP action:

 ```php
 <?php